devdineshw/killercoda-scenarios/WSO2-MI-4.1.0/WSO2-MI-4.1.0-standalone/step3.md

 Test the services

-- Invoke the services following hostname
+- Invoke the services using the following hostname

     {{TRAFFIC_HOST1_8080}}